pachyderm/pachyderm/doc/working-with-pipelines.md

 # Working with Pipelines

-A typical Pachyderm workflow involves multiple iterations of experimenting with code and pipeline specs.
+A typical Pachyderm workflow involves multiple iterations of experimenting with your code and pipeline specs.

-Before you start working on this section, make sure that you understand basic Pachyderm concepts described in [Concepts](../concepts/index.rst).
+Before you read this section, make sure that you understand basic Pachyderm concepts described in [Concepts](../concepts/index.rst).